 Gas up the tank and take a road trip

 Just an hour's drive north-west of Brisbane you'll find yourself driving along gorgeous, winding mountain roads lined with gum trees and stretches of rain forest.
 This road is favoured by motorbike riders and people on weekend pleasure drives - and you might see the occasional brave hiker or jogger pushing themselves to the limit.
 Make no mistake, this is a steep climb at times.

 If you're keen to head north on your day trip then the Sunshine Coast and Noosa should be top of your list of priority destinations.
 The drive will prove picturesque as you discover the Glasshouse Mountains on your left as you pass by pineapple farms on your way to Noosa.
 The world heritage listed Fraser Island is also a must-do.
 It's natural beauty brings together gorgeous sands and rainforest.
 Swim in the ocean or take a dip in one of its freshwater lakes.

-Another worthwhile inclusion in your trip to Queensland are the Whitsundays which are some of the most beautiful tropical islands in the world.
+If you are after a real road-trip, consider the Whitsundays which are some of the most beautiful tropical islands in the world.
 Located in far North Queensland the Whitsundays got their name from the history books.
-Captain James Cook passed through Whitsunday passage On Sunday the fourth of June - which happened to be Whit Sunday, the seventh Sunday after Easter.
+Captain James Cook passed through Whitsunday passage on Sunday the fourth of June - which happened to be Whit Sunday, the seventh Sunday after Easter.
 The Whitsundays are usually accessed from Airlie beach, about a 12 hour drive from Brisbane.

 If you're in the mood for a serving of culture with a side dish of history then make sure you check out the St Lucia University of Queensland campus.
 This university has some culinary delights on offer - students favour the popular Pizza Cafe which serves a different pizza for every letter of the alphabet and is made with a fairly healthy pita bread base - but, even better, it has a rich history unique to Brisbane.